 Please do not ask me to certify that you have attained an indistinct list of skills, drawn from a random list.
 For example, please do not ask me to certify that you completed "coursework involving databases or temporal logic or automobile maintenance".
 If you took a database class, it is likely that I (or your instructor in that class) can certify that you attained skills related to databases.
 But if you didn't study logic at all while you were at CMU, please don't ask somebody here to sign a letter about logic–that makes no sense.
 Please don't ask people to sign things that make no logical sense.

 Please do not ask me to sign letters which contain obvious grammar or spelling errors, which misspell the name of the university you attended, etc.

 A particular "pet peeve" is being asked to sign inaccurate and incoherent skills-certification letters prepared by attorneys pursuant to employment-related immigration proceedings.
 While I am pleased to support your career progress and welcome your desire to contribute to the economic development of the United States, I am not willing to serve as a volunteer proofreader for a lawyer who is billing somebody (you or your employer) $200 to $400 per hour for work on your case.

-So please negotiate as necessary with the relevant parties so that the first version of any letter you ask me to sign is both factually accurate (in every detail!) and mechanically correct.
+So please negotiate as necessary with the relevant parties so that the first version of any letter you ask me to sign is factually accurate (in every detail!), makes claims I am in a position to verify, makes sense, and is mechanically correct.
 Please do not send me a list of bullet points that your lawyer typed up before you carefully read every word of it and make sure it is completely correct.